Ortus-Solutions/ContentBox/workbench/Developer.md

 To start Grunt compilation, run `Grunt` from the workbench directory.
 Directories and relevant files, along with the `Gruntfile.js`, itself, will be watched for changes, which will recompile relevant assets.

+**Todo**:
+* Copy/Concat/Minify into a single css file for the assets
+* Copy `fonts` from the grunt file dynamically instead of manually
+* Cleanup on plugins
+* Linting on the custom JS files for standards (jshint)
+* Cache busting and auto injector on the CFML includes

 The following conventions have been applied: